eli-pavlov/vagrant-kubernetes-EZ/README.md

 Create "Host Only" Network adapter with ip adress of 192.168.10.1,</br>
 DHCP server address 192.168.10.2 and address bound from 192.168.10.3</br>
+to 192.168.10.254.</br?

-to 192.168.10.254 The adapter with the cluster IP address should be at the top</br>
+The adapter with the cluster IP address should be at the top of the list,</br>
-in the list because the top adapter is selected as main communications adapter for</br>
+because the top adapter is always selected as the main Network adapter for</br>
-the cluster.
+the VM.

 File -> Tools -> Network Manager -> Create